learn-co-students/swift-shopping-cart-g-416/README.md

 #### Methods

-1. Write a method named `calculateTotalPriceInCents()` that takes no arguments and returns an `Int`.
-This method should return the total cost of all the items in the `items` array by accessing the `priceInCents` property.
+1. Write a method named `totalPriceInCents()` that takes no arguments and returns an `Int`.
+This method should return the total cost of all the items in the `items` array.

 2. Write a method named `addItem(_:)` that takes one argument of type `Item` and provides no return.
 This method should add the argument to the end of the `items` property array.

 3. Write a method named `removeItem(_:)` that takes one argument of type `Item` and provides no return.
 This method should remove an instance from the `items` array that matches the argument item.

-4. Write a method named `allItemsWithName(_:)` that takes one string argument and returns an array of type `Item`.
+4. Write a method named `itemsWithName(_:)` that takes one string argument and returns an array of type `Item`.
 This method should collect all of the items in the `items` property array whose `name` property matches the submitted string argument.

-5. Write a method named `allItemsWithMinimumPriceInCents(_:)` that takes one integer argument and returns an array of type `Item`.
+5. Write a method named `itemsWithMinimumPriceInCents(_:)` that takes one integer argument and returns an array of type `Item`.
 This method should collect all of the items in the `items` property array whose `priceInCents` property is greater than or equal to the submitted integer argument.

-6. Write a method named `allItemsWithMaximumPriceInCents(_:)` that take one integer argument and return an array of type `Item`. the method should collect all of the items in the `items` property array whose `priceInCents` property is less than or equal to the submitted integer argument.
+6. Write a method named `itemsWithMaximumPriceInCents(_:)` that take one integer argument and return an array of type `Item`.
+The method should collect all of the items in the `items` property array whose `priceInCents` property is less than or equal to the submitted integer argument.